Something to Call Their Own

 They were approached by a woman from Gogui named Binta, who was in charge of a local women’s organization.
 The woman told them about a two- to three-acre plot of land that was available for purchase.
 They checked out the land, attended several town meetings and, finding it suitable for growing crops, purchased it.

-After signing the appropriate papers, Demeble and her father worked with Binta to ensure that the women were educated on how to take care of the soil and the crops and ensuring that someone was able to turn the soil over and clean the water as needed.
+After signing the appropriate papers, Dembele and her father worked with Binta to ensure that the women were educated on how to take care of the soil and the crops and ensuring that someone was able to turn the soil over and clean the water as needed.

-“Then we gave out hundreds of packets of seeds,” Demeble said.
+“Then we gave out hundreds of packets of seeds,” Dembele said.
 “Melon seeds, tomatoes, onions, cabbage, spinach, onions, potatoes, all different kinds.
 We also left them money so they could buy more seeds from local farmers.”

 When the garden project was announced, there was much rejoicing from the women in the community.